 Sites can be used on your intranet in numerous ways.
 Your main intranet is the home site, and you can also add endless team sites.
 The most common uses of team sites are:

-- Important organizational content - common uses are Human Resources, Facilities, or key departments, which likely would include the same theme and branding as the main intranet.
+- Important organizational content - common uses are Human Resources, key departments, or role-specific for customer-facing employees.
 For example, if your intranet had a lot of Human Resources content, the easiest way to show users the content would be to provide an HR content menu distinct from the regular intranet menu.
 In addition, no one but HR staff should be able to update the information, so there's edit security as well as site ownership.

 - External team site - common uses are for external vendors or board members, where it's important to reveal key information without sharing the entire intranet.
 View security is key in this scenario, and the theme may be altered to reflect more of an external brand.
 The intranet will typically be externalized in this scenario; learn more in our Build an Extranet (Lockdown Guide) article.